|

 to be produced externally, that is, out into the room away from

-the ionizer (and we include an ion detector with each unit to prove
+the ionizer (and we include a simple ion detector with each unit to prove

 "Ion" in their brand name (or product description) produce only negative